 Leapfrog Hospital Recognition Program (LHRP)

 The Leapfrog Hospital Recognition Program is a hospital pay-for-performance program designed to be licensed by health insurance plans.
 Health plans are constantly working to evaluate provider networks and provide value to employers and consumers.
 Hospital performance represents a significant area of interest for all stakeholders, and the LHRP provides health plans with a meaningful way to measure and recognize hospital performance using a national, standardized set of measures.
 Health plans can use the LHRP to identify areas of improvement and to compare hospital performance locally, regionally, and/or nationally.
 Most importantly, health plans can customize aspects of the LHRP to suit their market needs.

-Leapfrog has also created hospital-specific LHRP Reports to be used by all health care stakeholders.
+Leapfrog has also created hospital-specific LHRP Reports to be used by all healthcare stakeholders.
 The reports, using the LHRP methodology, illustrate how hospitals compare to regional, state, and national averages on Leapfrog’s set of 20+ national standards.
-The reports can be used for on-the-ground quality improvement efforts and utilize data collected from the 2012 Leapfrog Hospital Survey from over 1,100 hospitals in 44 states.
+The reports can be used for on-the-ground quality improvement efforts and utilize data collected from the Leapfrog Hospital Survey from over 1,500 hospitals.